 As information shifts away from the actual classroom to the virtual online world, debates are rising among faculty and administrators with differing opinions on whether pedagogy or technology should come first.
 Universities are working to find a middle ground where they are providing tech-savvy students with the information access they expect, while not creating too strong a disincentive to attend class.
 In a sense, it's a matter of faculty and administrators catching up and becoming as tech-savvy as the students.
 Whatever develops in the years to come, it's safe to say that a revolution is underway in higher education, and our campuses will never be quite the same.

-For lots more information about campus communication technology and related topics, check out the links on the next page.
+For lots more information about campus communication technology and related topics, check out the links below.